Chia-Network/actions/README.md

 ## enforce-semver
 Ensures that the checked-out code has a GitHub tag that complies with semantic versioning in format `Major.minor.patch`.
 Supports up to three numeric digits per release type.

+## git-mark-workspace-safe
+Marks the github workspace as safe.
+See https://github.com/actions/checkout/issues/760 The underlying checkout issue is resolved, but if you need to commit back to a repo, especially in a container, this action is still needed.

 ## git-ssh-to-https
 Sets up the global git config to replace any ssh clone URLs with HTTPS URLs.
 This must be used after the checkout code action.